-- 1 Elect eleven directors, each for a one-year term, to serve until their successors have been duly elected and qualified; - 2 Conduct an advisory vote to approve the compensation of our named executive officers; - 3 Ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2024; and - 4 In addition to the items above, the Company may transact such other business as may properly come before the meeting or any adjournment or postponement of the meeting.
+- 1 Elect eleven directors, each for a one-year term, to serve until their successors have been duly elected and qualified; - 2 Conduct an advisory vote to approve the compensation of our named executive officers; - 3 Ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2025; and - 4 In addition to the items above, the Company may transact such other business as may properly come before the meeting or any adjournment or postponement of the meeting.

-Many stockholders received the Notice of Internet Availability of Proxy Materials (the "Notice") instead of paper copies of our 2024 Proxy Statement and our 2023 Annual Report to Stockholders, which was mailed to stockholders beginning on or about April 5, 2024.
+Instead of paper copies of this notice of meeting, our 2025 Proxy Statement and our 2024 Annual Report to Stockholders, many stockholders received the Notice of Internet Availability of Proxy Materials (the "Notice"), which Notice was mailed to stockholders beginning on or about April 1, 2025.
 The Notice provides instructions on how to access these documents over the internet and information on how stockholders who wish to request paper copies of these proxy materials, including a proxy card, may obtain them free of charge.
 Electronic delivery enables us to more cost effectively provide you with the information you need while reducing the environmental impact of printing and mailing paper copies.

-We have determined that it is in the best interest of Radian and its stockholders to hold the 2024 Annual Meeting of Stockholders (the "Annual Meeting") "virtually" via live audio webcast.
-To attend the Annual Meeting or examine a list of stockholders, go to www.meetnow.global/MAMWV45 at the meeting date and time described above and in the accompanying 2024 Proxy Statement.
+We have determined that it is in the best interest of Radian and its stockholders to hold the 2025 Annual Meeting of Stockholders (the "Annual Meeting") "virtually" via live audio webcast.
+To attend the Annual Meeting or to examine a list of stockholders, go to www.meetnow.global/MT9KVSD at the meeting date and time described above and in the accompanying 2025 Proxy Statement.
 There is no physical location for the Annual Meeting.

 Regardless of whether you plan to attend Radian's virtual Annual Meeting, we hope you will vote as soon as possible.
-For instructions about voting, please see "How Shares May Be Voted by Registered Stockholders" and "How Shares May Be Voted if Held in "Street Name" beginning on page 2 of the 2024 Proxy Statement.
+For instructions about voting, please see "How Shares May Be Voted by Registered Stockholders" and "How Shares May Be Voted if Held in "Street Name" beginning on page 2 of the 2025 Proxy Statement.
 Because the representation of stockholders at the Annual Meeting is very important, we thank you in advance for your participation.